 Bryson R. Chow serves as a co-managing partner for Porter McGuire Kiakona & Chow, LLP, and together with another partner leads the firm’s litigation section.
 Chow is experienced in handling complex disputes and successfully achieving cost-effective resolutions.
 He has represented individuals, business owners, general contractors, as well as other entities.
 Chow’s practice areas include commercial litigation, real estate litigation, construction litigation, community association law, foreclosure law, and contract litigation.

 Chow is a member of the Hawaii State Bar Association in the litigation and collection sections, and a member of the Community Associations Institute.

-In 2015, Chow was named a Hawaii Rising Star by Super Lawyers, which recognizes attorneys who have distinguished themselves in their legal practice.
+Since 2015, Chow has been recognized as a Hawaii Rising Star by Super Lawyers, which recognizes attorneys who have distinguished themselves in their legal practice.
 This honor is limited to no more than 2.5 percent of the attorneys within each state, and the selection process is rigorous, including third-party validation of professional accomplishments.